Permits for operation of the hydro power plants

 Holmen employees and external contractors, which have environmental certification, operate and supervise the plants and manage hazardous waste.

-In 2011, through a local initiative by landowners in the Municipality of Vindeln and a regulation reservoir collaboration group that included Holmen's Harsele power station, a project was launched to identify measures to achieve Maximum Ecological Potential (MEP) on the Umeälven river.
+In 2011, through a local initiative by landowners in the Municipality of Vindeln and a regulation reservoir collaboration group that included Holmen's Harrsele power station, a project was launched to identify measures to achieve Maximum Ecological Potential (MEP) on the Umeälven river.
 This was in line with the EU Water Framework Directive.

 Proposed measures corresponding to Good Ecological Potential, aimed at achieving environmental improvements in the Umeälven river, were not investigated.